 Amanda Cachia received her PhD in Art History, Theory & Criticism at the University of California, San Diego in Spring, 2017, and is an independent curator and critic from Sydney, Australia.
+Beginning in Fall, 2017, she will be an Assistant Professor of Art History at Moreno Valley College in the Riverside Community College District in Southern California.
 Her research focuses on modern and contemporary art; curatorial studies; disability studies; performance, choreography and politics; activist art and museum access; feminist and queer theory; and phenomenology.
 Her dissertation, “Raw Sense: Choreography, Disability, Politics,” analyzes the work of eight contemporary artists who create radical interventions in public space by virtue of non-normative body actions, and traces a genealogy for this work through avant-garde art movements from the 1960s and 1970s to offer an expanded narrative on performance, minimalism and Fluxus from a disabled perspective.
-In 2016-2017, Cachia is teaching art history surveys, and courses in contemporary art, contemporary indigenous aesthetics, and disability aesthetics at University of California Los Angeles, California Institute of the Arts, California State University Long Beach, and Southwestern Community College District.
 She was a 2016 Yale University Sarah Pettit Doctoral Fellow and was the recipient of the Irving K. Zola Award for Emerging Scholars in Disability Studies, issued by the Society for Disability Studies (SDS) in 2014.

 Previously the Director/Curator of the Dunlop Art Gallery in Saskatchewan, Canada, Cachia has curated approximately 40 exhibitions, many of which contain social justice themes and content.
 In Fall, 2018, Cachia will curate Automatisme Ambulatoire: Hysteria, Imitation, Performance, for the Owens Art Gallery at Mount Allison University in Sackville, New Brunswick, where six international artists have been invited to consider how “hysterical” gestures can work to subvert, undo, transform and re-imagine the body and language.
 This project is being supported by a $178,000 grant from the “New Chapter” fund at the Canada Council for the Arts.